marctrem/usbarmory-wiki-fork/Benchmarks.md

 ## USB armory Mk I variants

+The USB armory Mk I i.MX53 CPU is an ARM Cortex-A8, with an approximate efficiency rating of 2.0 DMIPS/MHz.

-The USB armory Mk I i.MX53 CPU clocks by default at 800 MHz, depending on the mounted SoC model the CPU can be optionally clocked at 1 GHz.
+The i.MX53 CPU clocks by default at 800 MHz, depending on the mounted SoC model the CPU can be optionally clocked at 1 GHz.

 Production runs (batch number 0415) mounting the automotive version (i.MX534, P/N MCIMX534AVV8C), which is officially advertised with a clock of 800 MHz,